johnedvard/js13kgames2021/README.md

 ### NEAR

 You can write your name, and it will be stored on the smart contract.
-The name also determines the color of your spaceship if you are logged in to NEAR's wallet.
+The name also determines the color of p1's space ship when you are logged in to NEAR.

 ### Protocol labs